perlDreamer/WebService-Shippo/README.md

 ### Version

-0.0.7 built 2015-10-20 (no more changes until 2015-10-23 - I'm out of town).
+0.0.7 built 2015-10-20.

 _This Shippo API Perl Client is functional but is in a pre-release stage of its development.
 There are still tests and documentation to be written, and those tasks are currently under way._

 ### Requirements